3.4. Bitcoin anchoring

 Several Sequentia blocks can be built referencing the same Bitcoin blockhash, since the frequency of Sequentia block generation is higher than Bitcoin’s.

-Anchoring enables faster and more reliable cross-chain operations between the Bitcoin and Sequentia blockchains.
-Any operation involving two different chains, like an atomic swap, today requires waiting for long confirmation times (several blocks on both blockchains involved) to ensure that the operation will not be reverted in one of the two chains.
-Thanks to anchoring, if Bitcoin reorganizes or orphans one or more blocks, Sequentia also reorganizes all blocks referencing the Bitcoin blocks discarded by the network.
+Anchoring enables faster and more reliable cross-chain operations between the Bitcoin and Sequentia networks.
+Any operation involving two different chains (that are not synchronised by a consensus rule such as the one described here), like an atomic swap for example, requires waiting for long confirmation times (several blocks on both blockchains involved) to ensure that the operation will not be reverted in one of the two networks.
+With anchoring, if the Bitcoin network reorganizes or orphans one or more blocks, the Sequentia network also reorganizes or discards accordingly all Sequentia blocks that reference the Bitcoin blocks that have changed height or been orphaned.
 Therefore, if a cross-chain operation involving Sequentia is removed from Bitcoin’s block history (e.g., an atomic swap), the corresponding operation on Sequentia is also removed from Sequentia's block history.

 It is important to note that anchoring does not allow for more reliable cross-chain transactions without other assumptions detailed in the following sections: persistence §3.5, consistency §3.7.
 The anchoring mechanism is also utilized for purposes relating to the properties of liveness and security of the blockchain (escaping stall §3.8, checkpoints §3.11).